leonmavr/freestyle_rt_cpp/README.md

 </div>

 My first fully working ray tracer, running on the CPU.
 I wrote it by relying on various sources without faithfully following any of them, often relying on my own intuition - hence the name.
-It does not use physically based light models, only approximations.
+It is not physically based as it uses the Phong lighting model and some easy to compute appoximations.

 ## Features